miskosz/ukesongbook/prompt_above.md

 \end{song}
 ```

 Please help me write the song file.
 Below is a text with chords for a song.
 The chord notation is on every other line above the text.
-The whitespace matters, the chord position is above the place where it is played.
-Please wrap each occurrence of a chord with \ch{...} and move it inline.
+Wrap each chord in `\ch{...}` and insert it in the text just before the word it is written above - the exact position
+matters.
 For example,

 ```
     C                    F
 She asked me, "Son, when I grow old,
+     Am           G
+Will you buy me a house of gold?
 ```
 becomes
 ```
-She \ch{C}asked me, "Son, when \ch{F}I grow old, \par
+She \ch{C}asked me, "Son, when \ch{F}I grow old, \par Will \ch{Am}you buy me a \ch{G}house of gold? \par
 ```